RoFt-Mol: Benchmarking Robust Fine-Tuning with Molecular Graph Foundation Models: Additional Discussions of Related Works

 In this section, we additionally discuss more related works about fine-tuning (FT) techniques.
 Designing advanced fine-tuning strategies first gained attention in the computer vision (CV) and natural language processing (NLP) domains, leading to the development of various research directions.
 We categorize the mainstream approaches into the following groups.

 \textbf{Partial model FT.} Numerous studies demonstrate that freezing certain parameters while fine-tuning only specific components of the pre-trained model can help mitigate overfitting during the fine-tuning process~\citep{kirkpatrick2017overcoming,lee2019would,ramasesh2020anatomy,eastwood2021source,evci2022head2toe,cohen2022my}.
 Specifically, Linear Probing (LP) only trains the additional prediction head during FT.
 Surgical FT~\citep{leesurgical} selectively fine-tunes a subset of layers based on the specific mechanism of distribution shifts.
+Partial FT is similar to the concept of parameter efficient fine-tuning methods like LoRA~\citep{hu2022lora}, Prefix tuning~\cite{li2021prefix} and IA3~\cite{liu2022few}.
+We also include an additional study on LoRA performance in App.~\ref{app:lora}.

 \textbf{Weight-based FT} strategies mainly control the model weights during the FT.
 Specifically, WiSE-FT~\citep{wortsman2022robust}, grounded on the linear mode connectivity~\citep{frankle2020linear}, linearly interpolates between pre-training parameters and fine-tuning parameters by a mixing coefficient. $L^2$-SP~\citep{xuhong2018explicit} regularizes the fine-tuning model weights using $L^2$ distance to constrain the parameters around pre-trained ones.
 REGSL~\citep{li2021improved} further introduces a layer-wise parameter regularization, where the constraint strength gradually reduces from the top to bottom layers.
 MARS-SP~\citep{gouk2020distance} adopts the projected gradient method (PGM) to constrain the fine-tuning model weights within a small sphere centered on the pre-trained ones.
 More recently, TPGM~\citep{tian2023trainable} further incorporates trainable weight projection radii constraint for each layer, inspired by MARS-SP, to support layer-wise regularization optimization.